ASTR 1210 (O'Connell) Study Guide

 wavelengths, with blur sizes of only about 0.05 arc-seconds.
 This is

-because of its high quality optics AND the fact that it is above the
+because of its high quality optics and the fact that it is outside the

 Earth's atmosphere, so it does not have to contend with seeing.
 Its

 high resolution and the absence of the natural and artificial atmospheric

 Two 400-in "segmented mirror" telescopes (1993, Hawaii).
 Mirrors

 consist of 36-in independent hexagonal mirrors.
 See image at right